Land Of Leather PPI Claim

 Land Of Leather PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Land Of Leather.

-There are many examples of Land Of Leather mis-selling PPI, some consumers were not even made aware by Land Of Leather that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not told by Land Of Leather that it was optional.
+There are many examples of Land Of Leather mis-selling PPI, some customers were not even made aware by Land Of Leather that PPI was attached to their policy, and if the customer was made aware that PPI had been attached, they were not advised by Land Of Leather that it was optional.